Sazan-Mahbub/EGRET/README.md

 2. Place this weight-file in the folder "EGRET/models".

 ## Input Data
 To store input-features, navigate to the folder "EGRET/inputs".
-In this folder, follow any of the following steps:
+In this folder, follow the following steps:
 1. Store the PDB files of the isolated proteins that shall be used for prediction in the folder "pdb_files".
 Rename the PDB files in the format: "\<an arbritary name\>\_\<chain IDs\>".
 Please see the example PDB files provided in this folder.
 Please provide the real chain IDs (as available in the PDB file) after the underscore ("\_") correctly.
 (In the provided examples \<an arbritary name\> is the PDB ID of a complex in which this input protein is one of the subunits.
 It is not mendatory.)
 2. List all the protein-names in the file "protein_list.txt"

 ## Run inference to predict numeric propensity (of each of the residues) for interaction
-1. From command line cd to "EGRET" folder (where the "run_egret.py" file is situated).
+1. From command line navigate to the folder "EGRET" (where the "run_egret.py" file is situated).
 2. Please run the following command:
 ```python
 python run_egret.py